How can I prolong the life of my VCR?

 I hear a ticking or buzzing noise in the audio playback

 This is often due to the playback VCR picking up stray signals through it's internal audio circuits.
 It's more prevalent when playing back tapes in the linear audio mode, with Hi-Fi playback turned off.
 Some VCRs have linear playback heads that are especially prone to microphonics.
 You can actually tap the linear audio playback head and hear a "thump" in the sound.
 If the VCR is used normally this is usually not a problem, but if the VCR is placed near some equipment that's radiating RF energy, interference may result.

 Some causes of audio interference: police scanners produce a rhythmic "click-click-click" as they scan; old-style tube-type TV's may produce a buzz; aquarium tank heaters can produce a buzz or clicks as they turn on and off.
 There's many possibilities and the best solution is to systematically unplug nearby devices one by one until the problem disappears.

 No picture in PLAY mode, or the VCR plays tapes at the wrong speed

 This usually indicates a problem in the capstan servo circuits.
 The VCR can't determine the correct playback speed.
 Sometimes you'll see a picture in the FF scan mode, but it will disappear in the PLAY mode.
 This is a problem with the servo circuits and requires professional servicing.

-Many professional VCRs have a menu that shows "Drum Hours" This is usually accessed through the set-up menu, and is a measurement of how long the video heads have been spinning.
-It's more a record of the time the VCR has been in service, rather than a measurement of head wear.
-Service manuals often use the "hours in use" (or drum hours) as a rough suggestion for when the video heads should be replaced.
+Some professional VCRs have a menu that shows "Drum Hours" This is usually accessed through the set-up menu, and is a record of how long the video heads have been spinning.
+However it's more a record of the time the VCR has been in service, rather than a direct measurement of head wear.
+Service manuals often use the "hours in use" (or drum hours) as a rough suggestion as to when the video heads should be replaced.